HK-Tan/maxtanhk/_pages/about.md

 ## **Teaching:**

 👨‍🏫 Currently Teaching:
-  -  (Winter 24.)
-Teaching Assistant for Math 266B: Applied PDEs.
+  -  (Spring 24.)
+Teaching Assistant for Math 174E: Mathematics of Finance for Mathematics/Economics Students.

 🧑‍💻 Teaching Experiences:
   -  You can access them [**here.**](teaching/)

 🧑‍🎓 Tutoring:
-  -  ~~I'm up for tutoring students for undergraduate Math (and related disciplines) classes at UCLA.
-Contact me via my UCLA email for more information.~~ I'm at my capacity this quarter.
-Please check back again in Spring 2024.
+  -  I'm up for tutoring students for undergraduate Math (and related disciplines) classes at UCLA.
+Contact me via my UCLA email for more information.

 ## **Contact Me:** <be>
 📩 maxtanhk@math.ucla.edu <br>